hjacobs/kube-downscaler/README.rst

 * the deployment is not marked for exclusion (annotation ``downscaler/exclude: "true"``)
 * there are no active pods that force the whole cluster into uptime (annotation ``downscaler/force-uptime: "true"``)

 The deployment by default will be scaled down to zero replicas.
-This can be configured with a deployment annotation of ``downscaler/downtime-replicas`` (e.g. ``downscaler/downtime-replicas: "1"``) or via CLI with ``--downtime-replicas``.
+This can be configured with a deployment or its namespace's annotation of ``downscaler/downtime-replicas`` (e.g. ``downscaler/downtime-replicas: "1"``) or via CLI with ``--downtime-replicas``.

 Example use cases: